1480’s Gown

-Reproduction of a late 1400’s woman’s dress, based primarily on Domenico Ghirlandaio’s paintings of Giovanna Tornabuoni circa1488.
-Made for an advanced patterning/draping class, for the theoretical purpose of use in a theatrical period piece.
+Reproduction of a late 1400’s woman’s costume, based primarily on Domenico Ghirlandaio’s paintings of Giovanna Tornabuoni circa1488.
+Made for an advanced draping/patterning class, for the theoretical purpose of use in a theatrical period piece.
 I did not ultimately have time to make the surcote (sleeveless outer-most dress) during the course of this class.

 Ghirlandaio